CS 312 Assignment 6, Hangman

 For this assignment you are limited to the language features in chapters 1 through 5 of the textbook.

 Description: Write a program to play Hangman.
-The computer picks a secret phrase from a list of phrases or words..
+The program picks a secret phrase from a list of phrases or words..
 The human player guesses letters until they reveal the entire phrase or lose due to picking too many letters that are not in the phrase.
-Look at the sample output which shows a series of games.
-Your program shall implement the same level of error checking.
-Your output must match the output shown exactly given the same secret phrases and user input.

 getTopic()which returns a